bokeh/bokeh/sphinx/source/docs/user_guide/graph.rst

 customizing the nodes by modifying the GraphRenderer's ``node_renderer`` property.
 It's possible to replace the default Circle node glyph with any XYGlyph instance, for example a Rect or Ellipse glyph.
-Similarly, the style properties of the edges can modified through the ``edge_renderer`` property.
+Similarly, the style properties of the edges can be modified through the ``edge_renderer`` property.
 The edge glyph is currently limited to a MultiLine glyph.

-There are a couple requirements for the data sources belonging to these
+There are a couple of requirements for the data sources belonging to these
 sub-renderers:

 - The ColumnDataSource associated with the node sub-renderer must have a column named ``"index"`` that contains the unique indices of the nodes.
 - The ColumnDataSource associated with the edge sub-renderer has two required
   columns: ``"start"`` and ``"end"``.
-These columns contain the node indices of for the start and end of the edges.
+These columns contain the node indices for the start and end of the edges.

 It's possible to add extra meta-data to these data sources to in order to